 PPO (Preferred Provider Organization) – The other of the two primary plan types, contrasting to an HMO.
 With a PPO plan, you will be given access to more health care providers and specialists, but typically with a higher deductible, out-of-pocket, and premium.

 Premium – Your premium is the amount that must be paid for your insurance plan, paid by you and/or your employer monthly, quarterly, or yearly.

 Prior Authorization – This is a term used by health insurance companies to convey a process in which certain healthcare services must obtain approval from the insurance company before agreeing to cover the service.

-At Bosworth & Associates, we are happy to discuss health insurance policies and the various components of each unique policy we offer.
+At Bosworth and Associates Insurance Agency, we are happy to discuss health insurance policies and the various components of each unique policy we offer.
 We want our customers to be knowledgeable about medical insurance terms, to help to make the best decisions about which type of coverage is best for you, your family, and your employees.
 We offer a wide selection of policies to cover and protect you when it’s needed most.